 Arm and leg injuries rank among the most common motor vehicle accident damages in Rhode Island and Massachusetts.
 Since the limbs are connected to other systems in the body, arm and leg injuries can directly impact your ability to move, walk, work, and carry out everyday tasks.

-Bottaro Law is committed to helping injured accident victims in Rhode Island and Massachusetts.
+The Bottaro Law Firm, LLC is committed to helping injured accident victims in Rhode Island and Massachusetts.
 If you were injured in a motor vehicle accident, you may be entitled to compensation for your losses, and we want to help.
 Contact us today for a free case review—just call (401) 777-7777.

 Common Motor Vehicle Accident-Related Arm and Leg Injuries